Elfsquad/authentication/readme.md

 - `signIn` starts the authentication flow.
 - `onSignIn` returns a promise that is called after the authentication flow has run successfully.
 - `isSignedIn` returns a promise with a boolean result that indicates if the user is signed in.
+- `getAccessToken` returns a promise that resolves into access token.

 ## Examples